NadgobKhan/nadgobkhan.github.io/_tabs/about.md

 ## Professional Summary

+As of now, I contribute as an Information Security Consultant, fostering a robust security posture for the company's codebase.
+I utilize industry-leading tools like Snyk and Cycode to proactively identify and remediate code vulnerabilities within the development lifecycle.
+My expertise extends to web application penetration testing, where I employ ethical hacking techniques to uncover potential weaknesses and enhance overall system security.

+Demonstrating a commitment to continuous learning, I actively participate in industry conferences such as BlackHat and take security courses.
+This dedication allows me to stay current on the evolving threat landscape and refine my skillset to deliver the most effective protection for sensitive information.

 I embarked on my professional journey in 2018 as an intern at Avira (now part of Gen).
 By 2019, I had transitioned into a threat researcher role within the same team.
 During my time at Avira, I took on diverse responsibilities, including reverse engineering, analyzing, and creating detections for various types of malicious files.
 I also actively hunted threats, crafting insightful blog articles, and developed software tools for analyzing malicious files.

 I take particular pride in developing a tool that statically analyzed Android applications, revealing any potential information leaks.

 My experience at Avira was invaluable, providing me with extensive knowledge in networking, reverse engineering, and software vulnerabilities.
-Grateful for the opportunities and learning, I've since ventured into a self-employed researcher role.
+Grateful for the opportunities and learning, I also ventured into a self-employed researcher role.
 Looking ahead, my career lies in offensive security, and my goal is to become the best ethical hacker I can while enjoying every moment of it!

 ## Licenses & Certifications

 ### TryHackMe
 {% include gallery.html folder="/assets/img/about/certs/thm" %}

+### Security Journey
+{% include gallery.html folder="/assets/img/about/certs/secjourney" %}

 ## Skills